ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ~~~~~~~~~~~
 {: #fig-api title="Admin Resources of a Group Manager" artwork-align="center"}

 The Group Manager exports a single group-collection resource, with resource type "core.osc.gcoll" registered in {{iana-rt}} of this document.
-The interface for the group-collection resource defined in {{interactions}} allows the Administrator to:
+The interface for the group-collection resource defined in {{interactions}} allows the Administrator, if permitted, to:

 * Retrieve the list of existing OSCORE groups.